Are you Feeling Lonely?

 You need not necessarily feel lonely only when you are alone and all by yourself.
 On the other hand, you can still feel lonely even when you are surrounded by people.
-You might feel lonely when you don’t feel the connection with others in a room full of people, or you might feel completely alone and lost even when you are around your friends or family.
+You might feel lonely when you don’t feel meaningful connections with others in a room full of people, or you might feel completely alone and lost even when you are around your friends or family.

 There is no single common cause for loneliness.
 It can happen at different stages in life.
-Be it a kid who doesn’t have any friends, or a freshman in college or university who feels unwanted amongst his peers or someone who had a break-up, or someone who lost their spouse recently.
-These are all termed as situational loneliness.
-One feels lost because of a situation.
+Be it a kid who doesn’t have any friends or a new student in college or university who feels unwanted amongst his peers or someone who had a break-up, or someone who lost their spouse recently.
+These are all termed situational loneliness.
+You feel lost because of a situation and long for new connections.

 However, if a person feels lonely more frequently than normal, it could be a sign of chronic loneliness.
 It is a negative feeling experienced when you are socially disconnected or the needs aren’t met.
 And it is vital you tend to it.

-Loneliness is normal, but constantly feel lonely is not.
+Loneliness is normal, but to constantly feel lonely is not.
 Continual feelings of isolation can lead to serious health issues including physical and mental.
-Lonely feeling is often linked with depression, anxiety, and self-harming thoughts.
+A lonely feeling is often linked with depression, anxiety, and self-harming thoughts and you must seek professional help.

 Does technology cause loneliness?

 We live in an advanced digitally connected world, where connecting with friends and family is just a touch away with our gadgets.
+Our social environment has changed.
 Gone are the days when you’d have to wait for weeks to receive a letter from your loved ones.
-Communicating with friends and family is an instant process with social media, emails, and video calls.
+Communicating with friends and family is an instant process with social media, emails, and video calls and we spend time together less.

 The world is more connected than ever, yet so disconnected.
 Social media sites are powerful tools with a strong potential to connect with people in far-flung places, boost careers, learn new things, and build communities, however, they also unleash a myriad of mental health issues that have altered the sense of reality.